 Since the Stimberg is a well-developed and popular destination for those looking for relaxation, accompanying measures to guide and inform visitors are essential for the sustainable success of nature conservation measures.

 Visitors should get an insight into the constant interactions between natural development and human influence and be guided through the area on a well-designed discovery tour.
 Viewing platforms, steel silhouettes, information boards and a green classroom round off the concept.

-The project “New Wilderness Twilight Forest” is located in the Wilderness Development Area Twilight Forest near Schermbeck.
+The project "Neue Wildnis Dämmerwald“ is located in the wilderness development area of Dawning Forest near Schermbeck.
 It is a forest area with old deciduous trees, which should develop into a "new" wilderness without human intervention.
 The aim of the area is to make a contribution to nature, species and climate protection and to involve the population in the context of wilderness and environmental education.

-For this purpose, an approximately 2,5 km long, barrier-free circular route has been created, which is equipped with exciting information and interactive offers on the topic of "nascent wilderness".
-Starting from the “Teufelsstein” hiking car park at Malbergerstrasse 105 in 46514 Schermbeck, visitors are greeted by a “Wildnistor”.
-Area-related information is provided there via information boards.
-At six information points along the circular route - the "wilderness windows" - the visitor gets an insight into the nascent wilderness.
+For this purpose, an approximately 2,5 km long, low-barrier circular path has been created, which is equipped with exciting information and interaction offers on the subject of "wilderness in the making".
+Starting from the “Teufelsstein” hiking car park at Malbergerstraße 105 in 46514 Schermbeck, visitors are greeted by a „Wildnistor“ welcomed.
+There, area-related information is conveyed via information boards.
+At six information points along the circular route - the "wilderness windows" - the visitor gets an insight into the emerging wilderness.